bs2kbs2k/smlinux/README.md

 ~/.local/share/sm64nx sm64nx *smlinux creates links in game dir*

 ## **Are there any cheats?**
-*only applies to sm64pc/sm64ex and sm64nx based builds*

-Some cheats are built in and enabled automatically if launched from shortcut and available in options menu.
-On compatible sm64ex basd versions additional cheats are applied with $4Y$'s CHEATER patch.
+On all forks besides sm64-port, some cheats are built in and enabled automatically if launched from shortcut and available in options menu.
+On compatible sm64ex based forks additional cheats are applied with $4Y$'s CHEATER patch.

 ## **How do I apply external data such as textures?**